 While many of us wouldn’t attach that above definition to an internet troll, as this latter breed lives among us, within our society.
 Nevertheless, it wields a similarly vicious, disruptive power as the fabled trolls.

-Here below is how internet trolling can be explained:
+Here below is how we may explain internet trolling:

 James Hanson writes: